 Spitting up (burping up) is the effortless return of swallowed formula or breast milk through the mouth or nose after feeding.
 Almost all infants spit up, because infants cannot sit upright during and after feedings.
 Also, the valve (sphincter) that separates the esophagus and stomach is immature and does not keep all of the stomach's contents in place.
 Spitting up gets worse when an infant eats too fast or swallows air.
 Spitting up usually stops between the ages of 7 months and 12 months.

 Most vomiting caused by gastroenteritis stops without treatment.
 Giving the child fluids and electrolytes (such as sodium and chloride) from solutions available in stores or pharmacies prevents or treats dehydration.
 A child who is vomiting frequently may tolerate small amounts of solution given more often better than large amounts given less often.
 Older children can be given popsicles or gelatin, although red versions of these foods can be confused with blood if the child vomits again.
-A doctor should see any child who has severe abdominal pain, is unable to drink and retain fluids, has a high fever, is lethargic or acting extremely ill, vomits for more than 12 hours, vomits blood or green material (bile), or is unable to urinate.
+A doctor should see any child who has severe abdominal pain, is unable to drink and retain fluids, has a high fever, is lethargic or acting extremely ill, vomits for more than 12 hours, vomits blood or green material (bile), or does not urinate in 8 hours.
 These symptoms may signal dehydration or a more severe condition.

 Underfeeding is the provision of less nutrition than a child needs for healthy growth.
-It is one of many causes of failure to thrive (see Problems in Infants and Very Young Children: Failure to Thrive) and may be related to the child or the caregiver.
+It is one of many causes of failure to thrive (see see Failure to Thrive) and may be related to the child or the caregiver.
 Underfeeding may result when a fussy or distracted infant does not sit well for feedings or has difficulty sucking or swallowing.
-Underfeeding can also result from improper feeding techniques and errors in formula preparation (see Newborns and Infants: Bottle-Feeding).
+Underfeeding can also result from improper feeding techniques and errors in formula preparation (see see Bottle-Feeding).
 Poverty and poor access to nutritious food are major reasons for underfeeding.
 Occasionally, abusive parents and parents with mental health disorders purposely withhold food from their children.

-Community social agencies (such as the Women, Infants and Children [WIC] program) can help parents purchase formula and can teach them proper techniques for formula preparation and feeding.
+Community social agencies (such as the Women, Infants, and Children [WIC] program—www.fns.usda.gov/wic/) can help parents purchase formula and can teach them proper techniques for formula preparation and feeding.
 If an infant is so far below expected weight that supervised feedings are necessary, the doctor may admit the child to a hospital for evaluation.
 If the parents are abusive or neglectful, Child Protective Services may be called.